If the biggest corporate mergers were ever done on data room

 Biggest mergers and acquisitions 2022

 The year started slower for M&As compared to 2021.
 Due to geopolitical instability, supply chain problems, and soaring inflation, uncertainty in the M&A environment increased.
+The global deal value was estimated at $3.8 trillion, which is a significant fall compared to 2021.
 However, activity has remained relatively high.
 What’s more, North and South America are the most active dealers.

 1. Microsoft – Activision Blizzard